asiloisad/pulsar-hydrogen-next/README.md

 ## Installation

 To install `hydrogen-next` search for [hydrogen-next](https://web.pulsar-edit.dev/packages/hydrogen-next) in the Install pane of the Pulsar settings or run `ppm install hydrogen-next`.
-Alternatively, you can run `ppm install asiloisad/pulsar-hydrogen-next` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-hydrogen-next` to install a package directly from the GitHub repository.

 ## Useful links